migeroreloaded/quote-explorer/README.md

 ## Project Status

-Known issue: When a quote is liked, the love heart icon doesn't remain red.
+Known issue: When a quote is liked, the love heart icon doesn't remain red indicating it is liked.

 Thank you for using Quote Explorer!
 Let me know if there’s anything else I can help you with.